Serial Port Monitor (Sniffer)

 "True" Serial Monitoring on Linux

-Unlike many other so-called serial sniffers for Linux (that usually require you to redirect the IO streams of an application in order to monitor), our serial monitor actually intercepts calls between an application and the serial TTY kernel module, thus allowing direct monitoring of serial communications performed by applications on your Linux box.
+Unlike many other so-called serial sniffers for Linux (that usually require you to redirect the IO streams of an application in order to monitor), our serial monitor intercepts calls between an application and the serial TTY kernel module, allowing direct monitoring of serial communications performed by applications on your Linux box.

 Some serial protocols are text-based (e.g., Modbus ASCII